theanshikagaur/Email-Spam-Classifier/README.md

 # Email-Spam-Classifier
-This is Email Spam Classifier model trained by Anshika Gaur, The model we have used is Random Forest Classifier and the dataset is from kaggle, here is the link https://www.kaggle.com/datasets/abdmental01/email-spam-dedection About Dataset About Data This Data Set Contains Two Columns Message Category -ham -spam
+This is Email Spam Classifier model trained by Anshika Gaur, The model we have used is LogisticRegression and the dataset is from kaggle, here is the link https://www.kaggle.com/datasets/abdmental01/email-spam-dedection About Dataset About Data This Data Set Contains Two Columns Message Category -ham -spam